Moriartymath/test-assignment/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+## This web-application provides plain UI with valuable data about cars

+- User can choose car brand and year to retrive data about all models of cars there was manufactured in provided year.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.